manikrc98/Blockchain_voting/README.md

-## Welcome to BlockChain implimentation of Voting App
+## Welcome to BlockChain implementaion of Voting App